helm/charts/stable/concourse/README.md

 By default, this chart will use a PostgreSQL database deployed as a chart dependency, with default values for username, password, and database name.
 These can be modified by setting the `postgresql.*` values.

 You can also bring your own PostgreSQL.
-To do so, set `postgresql.enabled` to false.
-You'll then need to specify the full uri to the database, including the username and password, e.g. `postgres://concourse:changeme@my-postgres.com:5432/concourse?sslmode=require`.
+To do so, set `postgresql.enabled` to false and `secrets.externalPostgres.enabled` to true.
+You'll then need to specify the connection parameters.
 You can do this one of two ways:

-1. Set `secrets.postgresqlUri` in your values
+1. Set `secrets.externalPostgres.*` in your values

-2. Set `postgresql-uri` in your release's secrets as described in [Secrets](#secrets).
+2. Set `external-postgres-*` values in your release's secrets as described in [Secrets](#secrets).

 The only way to completely avoid putting secrets in Helm is to bring your own PostgreSQL, and use option 2 above.